Skip to content

 Read more about CLDR Language Plural Rules.

 If a string has multiple plural forms, all variants of the string are displayed in the section where you type in translations.
-Enter translations in the appropriate tabs that display the plural forms of the target language.
+Enter translations in the appropriate sections that display the plural forms of the target language.

-Plural tabs
+Plural forms

 You might also get automatic Quality Assurance (QA) check pop-up messages to avoid some translation inaccuracy.
 For example, you can see notifications about inconsistency in punctuation, space mismatch, missing variables, and more.